Chi36/budgetc/README.md

 # budgetc
-This code entails a calc
+This code helps you create an app for calculating your monthly budget and savings at retirement.